The La Fortuna Costa Rica Vibe

 Relax in a hot spring: There are tons of hot springs in La Fortuna, but most are expensive and really touristy.
 We like to go to the places the locals go to.
 Our faves are Termales Los Laureles and Termalitas del Arenal.

 If you want a free hot springs experience drive to the bridge near Tabacon resort.
 You can pull your car over to the side of the road and walk to the river below the bridge.
 It’s crazy warm and a fun experience.

 Learn how chocolate is made: I did a chocolate tour with my mom at Rainforest Chocolate Tours and we both loved it!
 Plus it includes all the chocolate you can eat! ) This is something you should book ahead of time because the tours tend to fill up.
 You can just email them and they’ll reserve a spot for you.
 This place is located down the street from La Fortuna and you could easily combine both activities for a fun day.

-There are countless other fun activities to do in La Fortuna, but most are expensive.
+There are countless other fun things to do in La Fortuna Costa Rica, but most are expensive.
 As budget travelers, we tend to stick to these activities but if you are interested in more adventure there is also whitewater rafting, ATV riding, horseback riding, and lots more!

 LA FORTUNA PHOTO BREAK!

 Hotel Faro Arenal: Super cute cabins with a swimming pool and a really beautiful view of Arenal Volcano.
 This spot is great because it’s out of the downtown area and really nature-y.
 You can get a double room (cabin) for around $50 a night here.